Career Exploration and Development

 Awarded international students will receive an email notification from Human Resources regarding their Sprintax account and required forms.
 The information provided in these forms will determine the taxability of the requested award amount.

-Can I accept further work experience with my sponsor after the internship?
+Can I accept further work experience with the host employer after the experience?

 Absolutely!
-We encourage you to stay connected with your sponsor after your internship ends.
-You are more than welcome to accept further opportunities if offered by your sponsor.
+We encourage you to stay connected with your sponsor after your experience ends.
+You are more than welcome to accept further opportunities if offered by your experience host.

 What are Oberlin’s safety guidelines and expectations?

-Due to the volatile nature of the pandemic, students are advised to stay up-to-date on the College’s policies regarding travel and testing.
-Up-to-date information can be found on the ObieSafe website.
-Students should carefully consider their risk tolerance when traveling and ensure that their program has appropriate contingency plans.
-Students are also advised to be sure their travel insurance covers COVID-related matters.
+Situations can arise, and we advise students to stay up-to-date on the College’s policies regarding travel and transportation, especially internationally.
+When making travel plans, students should carefully consider their risk tolerance when traveling internationally and ensure that their program has appropriate contingency plans.
+Students are also advised to be sure their travel insurance covers refunds or flexibility for travel changes.

 How many hours per week should I be working at my internship site?

-- Performance-based experiences must be a minimum of 4 weeks (can include multiple experiences)
+• Music Festivals or Musical-based experiences must be a minimum of 4 weeks and can include multiple experiences.

 Please contact your career community advisor for guidance if your hours are consistently lower or higher than this amount.